The First FDA-Approved Product of Its Kind

 Enhance Your Dog's Protection

-• Proven to kill 5 types of ticks.
-Competitive chewable brands are only approved to kill 4.*
+• Proven to kill 6 types of ticks.

 • Prevents flea infestation by killing fleas before they can even lay eggs.
 Starts killing within 4 hours, and achieved 100% effectiveness in 8 hours in a study.